brdohert/AI-LearningPath/AI 102 Measure Up Notes.md

 *Properties of knowledge store* - enhancing the data You should define the source and tableName properties.
 Azure Cognitive Search can use the built-in Azure AI Language skills from Cognitive Services.
 One such skill is key phrase extraction.
 The key phrases extracted should be stored in Azure Table Storage, TAB3.
 When saving enrichments as a table projection to a knowledge store, you need to specify the source and tableName.
 Source is the path of the projection.
-In this secnario, source will be /document/tableprojection/key Phrases/*.
+In this scenario, source will be /document/tableprojection/key Phrases/*.
 Tablename is the name of the table to create in Azure Table storage.
 You should not specify storageContainer. storageContainer is used for storing enrichments in Azure Blob storage as object projections.
 You should not specify encryptionKey. encryptionKey is optional and used to reference an Azure Key Vault for the skillset, not for the knowledge store.